 In addition distinguished writers will from time to time, visit and share their professional experiences with the Fellows.
 Past years visitors have included Gay Talese, Da Chen, David Margolick, Sonia Sanchez, Don DeLillo, and editors from the New York Review of Books, Playboy and Vanity Fair,

 The Fellowship programs are made available to the Colony through its Fellowship sponsors and patrons of the Mailer Center.
 Again this year Van Cleef and Arpels is the lead sponsor for poetry.

+The application for the 2015 Fellowship program will be available in January 2015.
 For a taste of the Fellowship program, visit The Mailer Fellowship Blog.